lucagiove/qnap-fancontrol/README.md

 Source for the bash script based on GPL code from luca [at-nospam] giovenzana.org

 TODO:
-add the script itself to the repository add the cronjob add the syslog lines
+-add the script itself to the repository
+-add the cronjob
+-add the syslog lines